coderefinery/ase-workshop-2019/ase-talk.md

 ## "...ASE has grown organically..."

 ???
-- This is cut from the invitation sent to Coderefinery, why we are here.
+- This is cut from the invitation sent to Coderefinery.
-- My interpretation is codebase size, complexity is starting to be felt ( somewhere on the previous red-line, but you want to be on the blue)
+- My interpretation is that your codebase size, complexity is starting to be felt ( somewhere on the previous red-line, but you want to be on the blue)
 -  At some point some of you will work with the "old stuff" - your legacy code - or parts of your common code base which hard to work with (fix,enhance and so on).
-- Having experience CLEAN code and knowing how to change "things" incrementally will valuable assets, going forward with the changes you need to apply.
+- Having experience CLEAN code and knowing how to change "things" incrementally (TDD) will valuable assets.
+Because you will need to go forward with the changes you need to apply, but will be able to vary the size of the increment.

+---
+# Other feedback cycles you should establish:

+--
+* Pair programming
+* Code-review

 ---
 # Pair programming and Test Driven Development